creativeorange/laravel-injectable/README.md

 composer require creativeorange/laravel-injectable
 ```

+If you are using [Spaties Laravel Translatable](https://github.com/spatie/laravel-translatable) this package needs an extra plugin, read instructions in: [Laravel Injectable translatable extension](https://github.com/creativeorange/laravel-translatable-and-injectable)

 ## Usage
 In this example we make use of a `Question` model.
 This model has two attributes: `name` and `description`.